Best AI Receptionist for Home Services: 2026 Buyer's Guide

 - A busy plumbing business missing just 5 calls per week loses $48,000–$120,000/year.

 At $299/month, an AI receptionist pays for itself if it books just 1-2 additional jobs per month.
+The same ROI logic applies across service industries — salons and spas lose up to $173K/year to missed calls.

 How to Choose the Right One